nightroman/FarNet/GitKit/README.md

     Safely deletes selected local tracking branches.

-    Remote and non-tracking branches are not deleted.
+    Remote, non-tracking, tracking with new commits are not deleted.

 - `ShiftF8`, `ShiftDel`

-    Deletes selected branches including remote and local non-tracking.
+    Deletes selected branches including remote, non-tracking, tracking with new commits.

 - See also [Menu](#menu).